underjord/resize-to-nerves/README.md

 - you like the size 3G (otherwise change the `init` file)
 - support for tryboot, should be on most current rpi4s, otherwise shouldn't do any damage

+It is easy to put Nerves on a device on your desk.
+If you have hundred of devices in awkward places in the realy world and you access them via a shell, then changing the file system is a big risk.
+The big point of this repo is to make it reasonably safe and reliable to migrate a device that is out in the field and needs space on the disk to make room for something like Nerves.
+So the device will restart twice during the procedure.
+During that there is a crucial moment of changing the disk.
+But generally you can add the files whenever you feel like it.
+You can pull the trigger at your leisure.
+It requires a special command so the files will be inert unless you decide to commit.

 ## Further requirements

 Requires a kernel file packaged up as `nerves-kernel8.img`, it needs to support initramfs block devices.
 So if you grab `nerves_system_rpi4` and at the time of writing you need `main` because `CONFIG_BLK_DEV_INITRD=y` was just added.